JAVA2COB: Rule based translation from java to COBOL

 Results

-We created a Java Dataset of 61 programs using Gpt 4'o to test our tool and we calculated the accuracy of mapping each construct we implemented and then found the weighted average to calculate the tool accuracy and it is found to be 98.5% reflecting the tool's strong performance in code translation from Java to COBOL.
+We created a Java Dataset of 101 programs partially with the help of Gpt 4'o to test our tool and we calculated the accuracy of mapping each construct we implemented and then found the weighted average to calculate the tool accuracy and it is found to be 98.35% reflecting the tool's strong performance in code translation from Java to COBOL.
+Detailed breakdown of accuracy per each construct is provided in the tool paper.

 Demo Video